SwedbankPay/developer.swedbankpay.com/payments/direct-debit/index.md

 #### General

 *   **Defining CallbackURL**: When implementing a scenario, it is optional to set a [CallbackURL][callbackurl-reference] in the `POST` request.
-If callbackURL is set PayEx will send a postback request to this URL when the consumer has fulfilled the payment.
+If callbackURL is set Swedbank Pay will send a postback request to this URL when the consumer has fulfilled the payment.
 [See the Callback API description here][technical-reference-callbackurl].

 ## Purchase flow

-The sequence diagram below shows the two requests you have to send to PayEx to make a purchase.
+The sequence diagram below shows the two requests you have to send to Swedbank Pay to make a purchase.
 The links will take you directly to the API description for the specific request.
 The diagram also shows in high level, the sequence of the process of a complete purchase.

 ```mermaid
 sequenceDiagram